 - Jack and Kate enter into an agreement to burn down Kate’s business for the insurance money.
 Jack purchases lighter fluid in furtherance of the plan.
 Both Jack and Kate are guilty of conspiracy.

 - Let’s say, however, that after entering into the agreement, Jack has second thoughts.
 He goes to a store and buys cigarettes and a lighter so he can go home, have a smoke and think it over.
 He is not guilty of conspiracy, because buying a lighter was not done in furtherance of the conspiracy.

 - But if when Jack hesitates, Kate buys the lighter fluid instead, Jack is guilty of conspiracy.
 That’s because Kate – a co-conspirator – has committed an overt act in furtherance of the planned arson.

 “Wharton’s Rule” is a legal doctrine that provides that an agreement by two persons to commit a crime cannot be prosecuted as a conspiracy if the crime by its nature requires the participation of two persons for its commission.5

 An example is 18-6-201 C.R.S., bigamy.
 By definition, bigamy requires the agreement of two people to get married.
 The idea behind Wharton’s Rule is that punishment for the planning is inherent in the statute making such conduct illegal, because two people could not commit bigamy without the agreement.

 However, if a group of people conspired to bring about a bigamous marriage, they could be prosecuted for conspiracy to commit bigamy.
-Wharton’s Rule does not apply when more people than are necessary to commit the crime work together to plan it.
+Wharton’s Rule does not apply when more people than necessary are necessary to commit the crime and work together to plan it.

 18-2-201 (3) C.R.S. provides: